pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/data_management.md

 data organization, and general good ideas when you are using Pachyderm to version/process your data.

-## Garbage collection

-When a file, commit, repo is deleted, the data is not immediately removed from the underlying storage system, such as S3, for performance and architectural reasons.
-This is similar to how when you delete a file on your computer, the file is not necessarily wiped from disk immediately.

-To actually remove the data, you may need to manually invoke garbage collection.
-The easiest way to do it is through `pachctl garbage-collect`.
-You can start `pachctl garbage-collect` only when no active jobs are running.
-Also, you need to ensure that all `pachctl put file` operations have been completed.
-Garbage collection puts the cluster into a read-only mode where no new jobs can be created and no data can be added.

 ## Setting a root volume size

 When planning and configuring your Pachyderm deployment, you need to